dirkjanm/ROADtools/README.md

 * Provide plugins to query this database and output it to a useful format.
 * Provide an extensive interface built in Angular that queries the offline database directly for its analysis.

-ROADrecon uses `async` Python features and is only compatible with Python 3.6-3.8 (development is done with Python 3.8).
+ROADrecon uses `async` Python features and is only compatible with Python 3.7 and newer (development is done with Python 3.8, tests are run with versions up to Python 3.10).

 ### Installation
 There are multiple ways to install ROADrecon: